 <label>.
-It is critical to include form instructions in ways that they will be read aloud.
+It is critical to include form instructions in ways that can be read aloud.
 This will be explained further below.

 Where relevant, provide overall instructions that apply to the entire form.
 For example, indicate any required and optional input, allowable data formats, and timing limitations.
 Provide such instructions before the

 <form> element to ensure that it is read aloud by screen readers before they switch to “Forms Mode”.

 In the example below, form instructions indicate how required fields are marked, the expected format for key data fields, and where to find additional help for each input.